Whithorn: Geography

 Whithorn's link to the sea was the port known as the Isle of Whithorn (a separate community from Whithorn itself and actually a peninsula).
 It was much used in the Middle Ages by pilgrims arriving by boat.
-The thirteenth-century Saint Ninian's Chapel marked the point where pilgrims came ashore (the roofless remains are looked after by Historic Environment Scotland).
+The 13th-century Saint Ninian's Chapel marked the point where pilgrims came ashore (the roofless remains are looked after by Historic Environment Scotland).

 The 1st-century settlement of Rispain Camp, about 1 mi west of Whithorn, is also in the care of Historic Scotland.

 Railway

 Whithorn was once served by a railway station until 1950 when the passenger service was withdrawn and the freight services falling victim to the Beeching axe in 1964.
 The track was lifted in April 1965.